ttres/web-demo-wiki/Home.md

 In the following configuration, $s3_bucket is the name of the S3 bucket for share storage, and $s3_baseurl is the URL pointing to the S3 endpoint in the region hosting your S3 bucket.
 You can find the S3 endpoint from http://docs.aws.amazon.com/general/latest/gr/rande.html. you can also identify this end point in the S3 Console by viewing the properties of an S3 object in the S3 bucket.

+It is very important that your S3 bucket does not "Block new public ACLs and uploading public objects".
+You can view the configurations of your S3 bucket in the S3 console under "Permissions -> Public Access Settings".

 ~~~~
 $s3_region  = "us-east-2";
 $s3_bucket  = "your_s3_bucket_name";